- This commment is unpublished.· 04/09/2023@David Hello again,

 If you prefer to exchange at the airport, only change the absolute minimum to get to town.
 There rates are much better.

-If you want a local phone number, we highly recommend skipping the airport option and better get the Sim card / number for around S/ 10 at a Claro shop and choose there a package that fits your needs.
+If you want a local phone number, we highly recommend skipping the airport option and better get the Sim card / number for around S/ 10 at a Claro shop in town and there choose a package that fits your needs.

-Unilabs offer antigen tests only for passengers and PCR tests at the airport daily from 05.00am to 11.00pm.
-You find them in the parking lot.
-The antigen test is S/ 120, the PCR test S/ 195; results are ready in one hour (antigen) or 12 hours (PCR).
+As most countries around the globe don't require a Covid test to enter anymore, the Covid test facility at the airport is history.
+However, if you need a test, Unilabs still offer antigen tests and PCR tests at their branches in Miraflores, Jesus Maria and La Molina.
+The antigen test is S/ 100, the PCR test S/ 185; results are ready in one hour (antigen) or 24 hours (PCR).
 The lab asks to please make an appointment here.

-The “Left Luggage” (luggage storage) at the Lima airport is located in the international arrivals public area on the ground floor.
-It is open 24/7 and costs S/ 39 per day (24 hours) and S/ 6.50 per hour and piece of luggage.
+The “Left Luggage” (luggage storage) at the Lima airport is located in the public international arrivals area on the ground floor.
+It is open 24/7 and costs S/ 6.50 per hour and piece of luggage or S/ 39 per day (24 hours) and piece of luggage.
 Over-sized items (such as surf boards) are charged depending on size and weight.

 You as well have the option to store smaller luggage items in private lockers.
 A locker is S/ 56 per day (24 hours) or S/ 12 per hour for all you can fit in.
 The dimensions of the lockers are 45 cm (wide) x 60 cm (long) x 75 cm (high).